kerry-he/mobile-manipulation/README.md

 You can also manually modify your installation of robotics toolbox, following the instructions inside the `robotics_toolbox_changes` folder.

-We also reccomend the customized version of swift, which has some fixes for headless mode and compatible with Python 3.6: https://github.com/rhys-newbury/swift
+We also recommend the customized version of swift, which has some fixes for headless mode and compatible with Python 3.6: https://github.com/rhys-newbury/swift

+There is also a requirements.txt (for pip) and an environment.yml (for conda) to help set up the environments.